 Improving the RFP Process for Legal Services

 In today’s fast-moving business world, corporate and governmental procurement departments are using the Request for Proposal (RFP) process to meet legal and litigation goals.
-Below is a non-exhaustive list of why organizations enlist the help of law firms through RFPs.
+RFPs seeking legal services can be an excellent starting point to increase your firm’s business.
+First, you have to be aware of who might be issuing an RFP for legal services and why.
+Below is a non-exhaustive list of why organizations enlist the help of law firms through RFPs requesting legal services.

 - The organization needs to revamp (and often reduce) the group of providers it currently uses.
 This typically happens to consolidate existing work, increase the value of providers, reduce cost and/or seek fresh perspectives.